marcelovicentegc/george/README.md

 ---

-## Development directions
+## ⬆️ Development directions

 1. Clone this project: `git clone https://github.com/marcelovicentegc/home-automation-model`
 2. Install its dependencies: `yarn`
-3. If you have already have `redis` and `sqlite` installed on your machine, jump to the next step, otherwise, install both before continuing
+3. If you already have `redis` and `sqlite` installed on your machine, jump to the next step, otherwise, install both before continuing
 4. Make sure `redis` is up and running before starting this project (e.g. `sudo service redis-server start`)
 5. You're good to go.
 Run: `yarn start`